Sidopolis/Neeric/QUICKSTART.md

 # Neeric Quick Start Guide 🚀

+Hey! 👋 Ready to save money on AWS?
+Here's how to get Neeric running in just a few minutes.

+---

-## What Is This?
+## What is this?

-**Neeric** is your complete AWS cleaning solution.
-It finds waste in your AWS account and helps you clean it up safely to reduce costs.
+**Neeric** is your friendly AWS cleaning sidekick.
+It finds stuff you're paying for but not using, and helps you clean it up safely.

-## 🎯 Three Ways to Use Neeric

-### 1. **Web Dashboard** (Recommended)
-The easiest way to get started with a beautiful, interactive interface.
+---

+## Why use Neeric?
+- Your AWS bill is probably too high (don't worry, everyone's is)
+- Neeric shows you real, safe-to-delete waste
+- You're always in control — nothing gets deleted unless you say so
 #### Windows:
 ```bash
 # Double-click: start.bat